IBM/nodejs-express-app/README.md

 # Node.js Express starter application

-This starter application is a simple [microservice](https://www.ibm.com/cloud/learn/microservices) that incorporates the [Express web framework](https://expressjs.com/) to provide a landing page and two endpoints.
+This starter application is a simple [microservice](https://www.ibm.com/cloud/learn/microservices) that incorporates the [Express web framework](https://expressjs.com/) to provide a landing page and these two endpoints:

-This microservice provides the following endpoints:
 - The [Swagger UI](http://swagger.io/swagger-ui/) is running on: `/swagger/api-docs`
 - Health endpoint: `/health`